TinkerTools/tinkerdoc/text/key/index.rst

 .. index:: POLAR-PREDICT

-POLAR-PREDICT [ASPC/GEAR/LSQR]
+POLAR-PREDICT [ASPC / GEAR / LSQR]
    Turns on use of an induced dipole prediction method to accelerate convergence of self-consistent induced dipoles.
 The Always Stable Predictor-Corrector (ASPC) method, a standard Gear extrapolation method (GEAR), and extrapolation based on a least squared prediction (LSQR) are available as modifiers to the keyword.
 The default value if the keyword is used without a modifier is ASPC.
 Use of POLAR-PREDICT biases the early stages of induced dipole convergence, and should only be used when requesting tight convergence of 0.00001 or less via POLAR-EPS.

+.. index:: POLARIZABLE

 POLARIZABLE

 .. index:: POLARIZATION

-POLARIZATION [DIRECT/MUTUAL]
+POLARIZATION [DIRECT / MUTUAL]
    Selects between the use of direct and mutual dipole polarization for force fields that incorporate the polarization term.
 The DIRECT modifier avoids an iterative calculation by using only the permanent electric field in computation of induced dipoles.
 The MUTUAL option, which is the default in the absence of the POLARIZATION keyword, iterates the induced dipoles to self-consistency.

 .. index:: POLARIZE

-POLARIZE [1 integer, 1 real & up to 4 integers]
+POLARIZE [1 integer, up to 3 reals & up to 8 integers]
    Provides the values for a single atomic dipole polarizability parameter.
-The integer modifier, if positive, gives the atom type number for which a polarizability parameter is to be defined.
-If the first integer modifier is negative, then the parameter value to follow applies only to the individual atom whose atom number is the negative of the modifier.
-The real number modifier gives the value of the dipole polarizability in Ang^3.
-The final integer modifiers list the atom type numbers of atoms directly bonded to the current atom and which will be considered to be part of the current atom's polarization group.
+The initial integer modifier, if positive, gives the atom type number for which a polarizability parameter is to be defined.
+If the first integer modifier is negative, then the parameter value to follow applies only to the specific atom whose atom number is the negative of the modifier.
+The first real number modifier gives the value of the dipole polarizability in Ang^3.
+The second real number modifier, if present, gives the Thole damping value.
+A Thole value of zero implies undamped polarization.
+If this modifier is not present, then charge penetration values will be used for polarization damping, as in the HIPPO polarization model.
+The third real modifier, if present, gives a direct field damping value only used with the AMOEBA+ polarization model.
+The remaining integer modifiers list the atom type numbers of atoms directly bonded to the current atom and which will be considered to be part of the current atom's polarization group.
+If the parameter is for a specific atom, then the integers defining the polarization group are ignored.

 .. index:: POLARIZETERM

-POLARIZETERM [NONE/ONLY]
+POLARIZETERM [NONE / ONLY]
    Controls use of the atomic dipole polarization potential energy term.
 In the absence of a modifying option, this keyword turns on use of the potential.
 The NONE option turns off use of this potential energy term.
 The ONLY option turns off all potential energy terms except for this one.

 .. index:: POLYMER-CUTOFF